Formal category theory in augmented virtual double categories: Left Kan extension

 By a left adjoint in an augmented virtual double category $\K$ we mean a left adjoint in the vertical $2$"/category $V(\K)$ (\augexref{1.5}), in the usual $2$"/categorical sense; see e.g.\ \auglemref{5.16}. \begin{proposition} Left adjoints are both cocontinuous and weakly cocontinuous. \end{proposition} \begin{proof} Let $\map fMN$ be left adjoint to $\map gNM$, with unit and counit vertical cells $\cell\iota{\id_M}{g\of f}$ and $\cell\eps{f \of g}{\id_N}$.
 To show that $f$ is cocontinuous consider any left Kan cell

 we have to show that $f \of \eta$ is again left Kan.
 To this end consider the commuting diagram of assignments, between collections of cells of the forms as shown, below.

-The vertically drawn assignments above are bijections.
+The vertically drawn assignments are bijections.
 Indeed, the triangle identities for $\iota$ and $\eps$ imply that their inverses are given by composition with $\eps$ on the right.
 The bottom assignment is a bijection as well, because $\eta$ is left Kan.
 We conclude that the top assignment is a bijection too, showing that $f \of \eta$ is left Kan as required.
-Restricting the previous to the empty path $\ul H = (A_n)$ shows that $f$ is weakly cocontinuous too. \end{proof}